Positive Representations of Split Real Simply-laced Quantum Groups: Modified quantum group

+By Remark \ref{highestweight}, the Wick rotation of the parameters $\l$ recovers every irreducible finite-dimensional representation of $\cU_q(\g)$, so that the embedding of every subset of the Poincar\'{e}--Birkhoff--Witt (PBW) basis \cite{Lu1} with a bounded degree will be faithful for some evaluations of $\L_i$.
+In particular, there will be no nontrivial polynomial relations among the generators of $\bU_{q}(\g)$ in the image, hence the map is an embedding. \end{proof}

-Finally we also relate the commutant of the representations with the Langlands dual, as described in Theorem \ref{ThmLL} of the introduction.
+Finally we also relate the commutant of the representations with the Langlands dual, as described in Theorem \ref{ThmLL}.
 Recall that the Langlands dual is obtained by switching root lattice with coroot lattice.
-More explicitly, let $\bb_k=\sum_j b_j^k \a_j$ be the weight so that it is dual to the root $\a_k$:
+More explicitly, let $\bb_i=\sum_{j\in I} b_j^i \a_j$ be the weight so that it is dual to the root $\a_i$:

 This means that